 The economic health and harmonious evolution of neighborhoods can be improved through graphic urban design codes that serve as predictable guides for change.

-Design concept: A Pattern Book provides guidelines for massing and placement of houses as well as an inventory of correctly proportioned elements such as windows, doors, porches, and other essential qualities of traditional Louisville architecture.
+Book provides guidelines for massing and placement of houses as well as an inventory of correctly proportioned elements such as windows, doors, porches, and other essential qualities of traditional Louisville architecture.